 One of my favorite activities after watching Impact is searching for forums in which fans can talk about the show and share with one another their thoughts.
 However, it's getting increasingly harder to find venues where TNA fans can safely express their opinions on Impact without having to deal with the trolling of the anti-TNA crowd or the smarks who insist on taking the fun out of pro wrestling.

 For this reason, we felt it was important to make TNAMecca available to our readers and any TNA fans who would like to discuss the show after watching it.
 You can now visit TNAMecca immediately following Impact to do exactly that in the comments section below each and every week.
-So please feel free to share with us your thoughts on tonight's historic episode from the Manhattan Center in New York City.
+So please feel free to share with us your thoughts on tonight's Hardcore Justice from the Manhattan Center in New York City.
 What did you think of the show?
 What did you like or dislike?
 Let us know.